 Nell has been gardening for over fifty years and is still learning.
 So, have fun with the whole vegetable container gardening process and enjoy the bounty!

-There are many varieties of vegetables and herbs being introduced every year so be sure to leave space or make space for something new!
+Many varieties of vegetables and herbs are being introduced every year, so be sure to leave space or make space for something new!

 3) Do a little research about what does well in your area.
 If you have a reputable nursery nearby, see what they recommend.
-It’s best to avoid the big box stores if you’re just starting out.
+It’s best to avoid the big box stores if you’re starting.

-Your local agricultural extension office will be another source for info.
-Common vegetables and their planting dates can be found on the Almanac’s planting calendar.
+Your local agricultural extension office will be another source of info.
+Common vegetables and their planting dates are on the Almanac’s planting calendar.

-4) If you love herbs and your container is large enough, it’s fine to combine an herb plant or 2 in with your veggies.
+4) If you love herbs and have larger containers, combining an herb plant or 2 with your veggies is fine.
+Herbs are great companion plants for vegetables.

-5) If you have an area with part shade, the leafy green vegetables such as lettuce, arugula, etc are more tolerant of lower light conditions.
-Herbs like mint and cilantro will work too.
+5) If you have an area with part shade, the leafy vegetables, such as lettuce, arugula, etc., are more tolerant of lower light conditions and don’t need as much sun as plants like tomatoes and green beans.
+Herbs like mint and cilantro will work, too, if you have partial shade.

-If you’re new to vegetable gardening and want to give growing from seed a try, choose any of the following below.
-These are vegetables that are easy to grow in containers and also to maintain.
+If you’re new to vegetable gardening and want to try growing from seed, choose any of the below.
+These vegetables stay smaller and are easy to grow in containers and maintain.

 Your seed packet will come with instructions and provide the days to germination (the number of days it’ll take for seedlings to appear) and days to harvest (the number of days before ripening).